 There are several species of goldenrod that grow across most of the United States.
 The most common species in Mississippi is European goldenrod.
 European goldenrod grows to around four feet in height and has flowers that grow on arching branches near the top of the plant.

 Beautiful Garden Addition

 All flowering garden plants were wildflowers at one time.
 This should open the door for gardeners to make room for goldenrod in their flower gardens.

 There are several goldenrod varieties that are better suited to flower gardens than the European goldenrod commonly found in Mississippi.
 “Fireworks” is a highly recommended goldenrod variety that grows to around four feet tall and wide.
 Its arching branches support blooms on the entire plant making it resemble the grand finale of a fireworks show.

 There are smaller varieties available if garden space is an issue.
 Prairie goldenrod is a recommended midsize variety.
 Peter Pan and Golden Baby are smaller dwarf variety choices.

 Great for Bees

 The middle and late part of summer can be tough on honey bees.
 This period is called the summer dearth by beekeepers due to the lack of flowering plants during this time of year.
 This scarcity of food naturally causes the numbers of bees in colonies to decline.
 The arrival of the blooms from goldenrod provides much needed pollen and nectar allowing bee populations to rebound in preparation for the winter months.

-Enjoy the beautiful display and appreciate all of the benefits that goldenrod provides.
+As autumn nears, enjoy the beautiful display, and appreciate all the benefits that goldenrod provides.